JackSloaner/TLAP-Exercises/README.md

 ### 5.1: automobile_class
 **Questions in the book: <br>
 q1: Let's try implementing a class using the basic framework.
 Consider a class to store the data for an automobile.
 We'll have three pieces of data: a manufacturer name and a model name, both strings, and a model year, an integer.
 Create a class with `get`/`set` methods for each data member.<br>
 q2: For our automobile class from the previous exercise, add a support method that returns a complete description of the automobile object as a formatted string, such as, `1957 Chevrolet Impala`.
-Add a support method that returns the age of the automobile in years."**<br>‎<br>
+Add a support method that returns the age of the automobile in years.**<br>‎<br>
 **Program description:** <br>
 - First C++ class, mock automobile information class
 - Contains get/set methods for data members, and constructors.
+- Contains method for complete description of the car, as well as a method to return the age of the car in years.
 ### 5.2: student_collection
-**Questions in the book: <br>q1: Take the student record functions from Chapter 4 (addRecord and averageRecord) and use them to create a class representing a collection of student records, as before, making sure to implement all necessary constructors, a destructor, and an overloaded assignment operator.<br>
+**Questions in the book: <br>q1: Take the student record functions from Chapter 4 (`addRecord` and `averageRecord`) and use them to create a class representing a collection of student records, as before, making sure to implement all necessary constructors, a destructor, and an overloaded assignment operator.<br>
 q2: For the student record class of the previous exercise, add a method `recordRange` that takes a low grade and a high grade as parameters and returns a new collection consisting of the records in that range (the original collection is unaffected).
 For example, `myCollection.recordRange(75, 80)` would return a collection of all records with grades in the range 75-80 inclusive.**<br>‎<br>
 **Program description:** <br>
 - Class for a collection of students